-Teaching Kids How to Declutter: Allow Your Kids to Handle The Task
+Decluttering With Kids: Allow Your Kids to Handle The Task

 Maybe they wear all of the clothes in their closet and enjoy all of the games and trinkets on their shelves.

 In the event of your child truly enjoying their possessions on a regular basis, it may be best to handle the decluttering while they are not home or while they are distracted doing something else.

 The benefit of your child being away while reorganizing their room is that you will have less distraction and less battle over what items to keep and which to purge.

 They don’t get to take part in deciding which items they want to keep and they don’t get to have that rewarding feeling that comes from getting rid of something they no longer enjoy.

 Handling the decluttering for them isn’t really doing them a favor, it’s actually doing a disservice to you both.